hassanaftab93/Coursera_Capstone/README.md

 2. Import the pandas library as pd.
 3. Import the Numpy library as np.
 4. Print the following the statement: Hello Capstone Project Course!
 5. Push the Notebook to your Github repository and submit a link to the notebook on your Github repository.

+Coursera Capstone Week 1 Exercise Notebook Link: https://github.com/hassanaftab93/Coursera_Capstone/blob/main/Capstone-Project.ipynb

 ## ---